 BAR OUT sends a trigger pulse once per bar.

 BEAT OUT sends a trigger pulse once per beat.

 In the CV Watcher views above the red trace is from CLOCK OUT, yellow from BEAT OUT and green from BAR OUT.

 Note that the tempo (Beats Per Minute) in these views remains constant but when Song Control is set at 3 Beats/Bar a bar lasts 3/4 of the time that it does when set at 4 Beats/Bar.

 The Song Control module provides a convenient global transposition feature that enables you to set a song’s key in just one place.
 Typically KEY OUT would be connected to the KEY IN sockets of Diatonic Triad and scale modules.

 Key modulations can be achieved by overriding this voltage for some parts of an LSSP patch.

-The Song Control module doesn’t do any recording itself, the record button and REC OUT are provided simply as a convenient mechanism to feed the REC ARM IN inputs of Adroit modules that can record such as CV Sequencer and Rhythm Sequencer.
+The Song Control module doesn’t do any recording itself, the REC button and REC OUT socket are provided simply as a convenient mechanism to feed the REC ARM IN inputs of modules that can record such as CV Sequencer.

 REC is just a momentary action button that creates a pulse via REC OUT when pressed so can be used for any purpose you like.